What Is Contract Manufacturing? Types and Examples

 Researched and Written by: Katherine Boehm

-Contract manufacturing is the practice of hiring a manufacturer to create product parts, components, or complete products usually within a specified time period.
-This manufacturing method helps both small and large businesses create goods that keep their companies profitable and competitive.
+Contract manufacturing is the practice of hiring a manufacturer to create product parts, components, or complete products, usually within a specified time period.
+This manufacturing method helps small and large businesses create goods that keep their companies profitable and competitive.

-All businesses that sell products either manufacture in-house or outsource to a third party.
+All businesses that sell products manufacture their goods in-house or outsource to a third party.
 Outsourcing is commonly used to save costs, improve quality, or speed up time to market.

 Types of Contract Manufacturing